liferay/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/08-search-and-indexing/03-enabling-search-and-indexing-for-guestbook-entries/03-indexing-entries.markdown

 You should notice that errors in the project go away at this point.

-Once the re-indexing behavior is in place, move on to the code for controlling how `GuestbookEntry` documents are queried from the search engine.
+Once the re-indexing behavior is in place, you can move on to the code for controlling how `GuestbookEntry` documents are queried from the search engine.